JinhuiYE/JinhuiYE.github.io/_pages/about.md

 My research interests lie in the intersection of gesture-based understanding, perception and human-machine collaboration based on language.
 Previously, I interned at [Tencent AI Lab](https://ai.tencent.com/ailab/nlp/en/index.html){: .no-underline }, working on sign language translation in collaboration with [Xing Wang](http://xingwang4nlp.com/){: .no-underline } and [Wenxiang Jiao](https://wxjiao.github.io/){: .no-underline }.
 Currently, I'm part of the Multimodal Human-Computer Interaction Group at HKUST-GZ, focusing on multimodal human-computer interaction and collaboration, in partnership with PhD candidate [Weiyu Guo](https://guoweiyu.github.io/){: .no-underline }.

-Moving forward, I aim to make a significant impact by applying Language Model Learning (LLM) in various domains (LLM for X), like for uman-machine collaboration.
+Moving forward, I aim to make a significant impact by applying Language Model Learning (LLM) in various domains (LLM for X), like for human-machine collaboration.
 I envision a future where AI is not just seamlessly integrated into our lives, but also interacts with us in a real-time and autonomous manner.

 <span style="color:red">I am currently exploring potential opportunities for internships and PhD positions.</span>